reasonwithoutrestraint/site/_posts/Original/Data/The Bell Curve/Chapter 14 - Ethnic Inequalities in Relation to IQ.md

 ### Marriage

-The probability of having mamed by age 30: White 78%, Black 54% Fix to 100 IQ: White 79%, Black 58%
+The probability of having married by age 30: White 78%, Black 54% Fix to 100 IQ: White 79%, Black 58%

 ### Illegitimacy